Hundreds Evacuated From Ukraine Border After Russian Offensive - UrduPoint

 Hundreds Evacuated From Ukraine Border After Russian Offensive

-Kyiv, (APP - UrduPoint / Pakistan Point News - 11th May, 2024) Hundreds of people were evacuated from areas near the Russian border in Ukraine's Kharkiv region, the regional governor said Saturday, a day after Moscow launched a surprise ground offensive.
+Ukraine, (APP - UrduPoint / Pakistan Point News - 11th May, 2024) Hundreds of people were evacuated from border areas in Ukraine's Kharkiv region after a surprise Russian offensive as President Volodymyr Zelensky on Saturday urged Ukrainian forces to wrest back lost ground.

 "A total of 1,775 people have been evacuated," Kharkiv governor Oleg Synegubov wrote on social media.